 - There can be 21 million Bitcoins only and not anymore.
 The past Bitcoin is going to be mined in 2014; after this, there will be no more Bitcoins to mine.

 - When you misplace your private key, you will lose all your Bitcoins.
 In traditional banks, you can retrieve the money even when you have forgotten your password.
 You simply have to reach out to your bank and provide them with your identity verification documents.
-But, in cryptocurrencies, you cannot retrieve the funds once you have lost the private keys.
+But, in cryptocurrencies, you cannot retrieve the funds once you have lost your private keys.
 For instance, James Howells lost 7500 Bitcoins in 2013 and this was worth nearly $130 then.
 He had disposed of a hard disk containing the private keys by mistake.
 Now, the 7500 BTC would be worth almost $48 million.